-Their ease of use and nutritional profile makes them my go-to superfood for adding more nutrients to my dishes.
+Their ease of use and nutritional profile makes them a favorite of mine.

 - Twice more fiber than 1 cup of cooked quinoa

-- Qualifies as a 'complete protein' offering all 9 essential amino acids.
+- Complete protein offering all 9 essential amino acids.

 - Nearly as much magnesium as 4 cups of raw spinach